Using Martini with SolrCloud

-We recommend checking out Solr's guide on SolrCloud if you are not yet acquainted with it.
+We recommend reading Solr's guide on SolrCloud if you are not yet acquainted with it.

 Solr is the engine behind Tracker and the invoke monitor's family of features.
 Custom search indices also rely on Solr.
 If you are to use any of these search-reliant components extensively, then optimizing Martini's Solr server(s)1 should be a priority.
-Using SolrCloud is one such way of making Solr more reliable2.
-SolrCloud ensures that Solr cores are always available when needed and makes your system resilient to outage.
-We highly recommended this set-up if you're running on a production environment.
+Using SolrCloud is one way of making Solr more reliable2.
+SolrCloud ensures that Solr cores are always available when needed, and makes your systems resilient to outages.
+It's highly recommended to use this set-up in a production environment.

 Luckily, connecting your SolrCloud cluster to your Martini instance3 is a piece of cake.
 The complicated parts are in configuring your ZooKeeper ensemble and SolrCloud cluster.
-In this three-part guide, we will teach you the things you need to do in order to run Martini with SolrCloud.
-We recommend you read the documents in order:
+This three-part guide, will teach you the things you need to do in order to run Martini with SolrCloud.
+It's recommended you read the documents in order:

-We think it's best to discuss the steps by example.
-In this case, we will be setting up three instances of ZooKeeper
+The steps will also be described with examples.
+In this case, the examples will be setting up three instances of

-and three instances of SolrCloud – quite similar to what we'd do in production environments.
-For ease of configuration
+ZooKeeper and three instances of SolrCloud – quite similar to how a production environment would be configured.
+For

-ease of configuration and installation, the instances are connected to a shared storage via NAS.
-A folder called
+ease of configuration and installation, the instances are connected

 Of course, none of the variables in this example configuration is absolute; to each their own!
-We recommend analyzing how your organization uses Martini and its Solr-dependent features and from there, you can decide where to go.
+It's recommended to analyze how your organization uses Martini and its Solr-dependent features and from there, you can decide where to go.

 Inability to create new cores on its own

-Just like remote instances of Solr, with SolrCloud mode, Martini will not have the ability to create new cores.
-If a package needs its own Solr collections, you have to create it manually through the Solr Collections API; else, the package will not start.
+Just like remote instances of Solr, with SolrCloud Martini will not have the ability to create new cores.
+If a package needs its own Solr collections, you have to create it manually through the Solr Collections API, otherwise the package will not start.